cisebaba/ourspace/docs/journals/starr.md

 # June 1, 2022
 Features/Issues Worked On :
-* We as a group set up an additional layer of security on git by setting up additional branches on git .
+* We as a group set up an additional layer of security on git by setting up additional branches on git.
-Reflection :
+* I worked with Amanda and Cise to set up conference/events Reflection :
 *
 Ah-Ha Moment :